KieranCanter/kierancanter.dev/README.md

 ### Layout Design

-As seen from my original [Figma design](https://www.figma.com/design/tP5ITD5rjftAeg27rMoVXG/kierancanter.dev?node-id=0-1&t=z3MOAOBTCVDuCq4r-1), my ultimate release looks far different than my original draft.
+As seen from my original [Figma design](https://www.figma.com/design/tP5ITD5rjftAeg27rMoVXG/kierancanter.dev?node-id=0-1&t=z3MOAOBTCVDuCq4r-1), my ultimate release looks far different from my original draft.
 I was quite convinced and confident in my scrollable, heading separated design, but after being exposed to more sites and ideas, I lost that assurance.
 It wasn't until I saw [Keita Yamada's website](https://p5aholic.me) that I realized there are truly no rules to this design thing.
-There are some best practices and definitely some dos and dont's, but there are an infinite number of ways to design something to accomplish a task, and luckily my task was pretty simple.
+There are some best practices and definitely some dos and don'ts, but there are an infinite number of ways to design something to accomplish a task, and luckily my task was pretty simple.

 I thought about the user experience more and realized "maybe I don't even want the user to have to scroll to find my sections and have other content clogging the viewport."
 Choosing to segregate sections by heading, content needed to remain scrollable in the event that it extends past the screen, but only the content of that section needed to be scrollable, not the entire page.
 This way, users didn't even get the chance to be distracted by content unrelated to what they wanted to see.
 Finding the desired section is quick, efficient, and effortless.